Emergency contraception, also known as the morning after pill, is used when other methods of protection, such as condoms, have failed.

 However, they can sometimes have side effects such as:

-If you notice any side effect, including ones that are not listed above, then you should speak to your doctor or pharmacist as soon as possible.
+If you notice any side effects after taking the morning after pill, including ones that are not listed above, then you should speak to your doctor or pharmacist as soon as possible.

 NICE (National Institute for Health and Care Excellence) advise that doctors, nurses and pharmacists should:

 "Ensure arrangements are in place to provide a course of oral emergency contraception in advance, in specific circumstances where the regular contraceptive method being used, for example, condoms or the pill, is subject to 'user failure'."

 This means that your local pharmacy or sexual health clinic should always have the morning after pill in stock, just in case you need to use emergency contraception right away.

 If you don't have any emergency contraception on hand and you need some right away, you can use the NHS Service Finder to locate a pharmacy or clinic near you.
 Although online pharmacies stock the morning after pill, online orders will not be fast enough.